cwallac/ExercisesInC/reading_questions/thinkos.md

 ### Virtual memory

 1) The Georgian alphabet has 33 letters.
 How many bit are needed to specify a letter?
+2^6.

 2) In the UTF-16 character encoding, the binary representation of a character can take up to 32 bits.
 Ignoring the details of the encoding scheme, how many different characters can be represented?
+4294967296

 3) What is the difference between "memory" and "storage" as defined in Think OS?
+Storage refers to HDD space.
+Memory refers to RAM.

 4) What is the difference between a GiB and a GB?
 What is the percentage difference in their sizes?
+A GiB is a gibibyte which is 2^30 bytes. a GB is a gigbyte and is 10^9 bytes. x-bibytes always is a base 2.

 5) How does the virtual memory system help isolate processes from each other?
+Each process gets allocated its own chunk of physical memory.
+It can refer to these addresses by virtual memory addresses.
+There are no virtual memory addresses that map to physical addresses of the memory used by a different process so they can not interfere with each other.

 6) Why do you think the stack and the heap are usually located at opposite ends of the address space?
+The stack grows down and the heap grows up.
+Putting them at opposite ends allows the most memory to be utilized by the program

-7) What Python data structure would you use to represent a sparse array?
+7) What Python data structure would you use to represent a sparse array? dictionary

 8) What is a context switch?
+A context switch occurs when an OS interrupts a running process, pauses it and switches to another process

 In this directory, you should find a subdirectory named `aspace` that contains `aspace.c`.
 Run it on your computer and compare your results to mine.

+My results:
+Address of main is   0x   10515be90
+Address of global is 0x   10515c020
+Address of local is  0x7fff5aaa4a68
+Address of p is      0x7fc13fc027f0

+Allen's results:
+Address of main is   0x      40057c
+Address of global is 0x      60104c
+Address of local is  0x7fffd26139c4
+Address of p is      0x     1c3b010

 1) Add a second call to `malloc` and check whether the heap on your system grows up (toward larger addresses).

+Address of main is   0x   10ad8ae60
+Address of global is 0x   10ad8b020
+Address of local is  0x7fff54e75a68
+Address of p is      0x7f85fdc027f0
+Address of q is      0x7f85fdc02870

+The heap is growing up towards larger address, q was allocated after p.

 2) Add a function that prints the address of a local variable, and check whether the stack grows down.
+Address of main is 0x1059abe20
+Address of global is 0x1059ac020
+Address of local is 0x7fff5a254a68
+Address of local2 is 0x7fff5a254a64
+Address of p is 0x7fa6694027f0
+Address of q is 0x7fa669402870

+The stack is growing down towards smaller numbers

 3) Choose a random number between 1 and 32, and allocate two chunks with that size.
 How much space is there between them?
 Hint: Google knows how to subtract hexadecimal numbers.
+There are 8 bytes between them.

 ## Chapter 4